BBK stock price manipulation incident

 During the 2007 South Korean presidential election, there were allegations made about presidential candidate Lee Myung-bak's relationship with a company called BBK.
 In 1999, Lee would meet Kim, with whom he established BBK and the LKE Bank.
 Their business enterprise went bankrupt less than a year later.
 Kim was investigated for alleged involvement in the massive embezzlement and for alleged stock price-manipulation.

+History

 Kim initially stated that Lee had no involvement in the company, despite allegations of an affair between Lee, the candidate and his sister Kim, then a Los Angeles-based practicing attorney, though subsequently disbarred.
-Kim allegedly introduced Lee to her brother Kim, a former Merryl Lynch investment banker, meaning Lee's alleged mistress enlisted the aid of her brother in order to make money for, and together with, Lee who allegedly was desperate for campaign funds.
+Kim allegedly introduced Lee to her brother Kim, a former Merrill Lynch investment banker, meaning Lee's alleged mistress enlisted the aid of her brother in order to make money for, and together with, Lee who allegedly was desperate for campaign funds.
 Kim Hong-il of the Seoul Central District Prosecutors Office cleared Lee of any wrongdoing, based on Kim's testimony and Lee's denial that he had ever been associated with BBK.
-That would soon prove to be untrue, as it soon came to light that Lee, in public speeches by him, had publicly admitted that he was the owner of BBK: Three days before the election, an October 2000 video surfaced of Lee delivering a speech to an audience of students at Kwangwoon University, in which he can be seen "bragging" that he had founded and directed BBK activities ("BBK?
+That would soon prove to be untrue, as it soon came to light that Lee, in public speeches by him, had publicly admitted that he was the owner of BBK.
+Three days before the election, an October 2000 video surfaced of Lee delivering a speech to an audience of students at Kwangwoon University, in which he can be seen "bragging" that he had founded and directed BBK activities ("BBK?
 Yup, that's mine!").
 Two days before the election, the National Assembly appointed a prosecutor and charged him with the task of investigating the matter.

-Chung Ho-young, as Special Prosecutor in charge of the investigation would soon declare Lee to be innocent of the accusations relating to the alleged fraud and the so-called BBK incident.
-Critics pointed out that the investigation appeared to have been compromised and that the prosecution may have felt intimidated, seeing as how it chose not to delve any further, likely figuring that Lee would be elected president.
-Lee also was interviewed, rather than interrogated.
-That the particular type of establishment where the Lee interview took place was once known as a kisaeng house did not go well with the public once the news broke, as a kisaeng house refers to a high-end, brothel-like-restaurant establishment where female attendants/entertainers cater to men of power and wealth.
-In response to public outcry, the special prosecutor's office announced that the initial interview location had been leaked to the media, so was changed at the last minute to a new location—the former kisaeng house, nestled in a secluded, remote location, away from the city, safe from prying eyes.
+Chung Ho-young, as the Special Prosecutor in charge of the investigation, would soon declare Lee innocent of the accusations relating to the alleged fraud and the so-called BBK incident.
+Critics pointed out that the investigation appeared to have been compromised, and that the prosecution may have felt intimidated, as it chose not to delve any further, likely assuming that Lee would be elected president.
+Lee was also interviewed rather than interrogated.
+The fact that the particular establishment where the Lee interview took place was once known as a kisaeng house did not sit well with the public once the news broke.
+A kisaeng house refers to a high-end, brothel-like restaurant establishment where female attendants/entertainers cater to men of power and wealth.
+In response to public outcry, the special prosecutor's office announced that the initial interview location had been leaked to the media.
+Therefore, it was changed at the last minute to a new location—the former kisaeng house, nestled in a secluded, remote area away from the city, safe from prying eyes.
 They also declared that they had gone in fully prepared and had more than sufficient time to conduct the interview.